pesto-students/exercise-day-16/question-1/readme.md

 ## Local Storage

-Ques.
+### Questions

 1. Go to github.com.

 2. Check the Local Storage.

 3. Write a script if ran in the console returns true or false depending on whether the user is logged in or not.